RicardoAlmeida7/auth-gateway/readme.md

 ## 🔒 To Do

 - Add validation and error handling to API layer

-- Implement role-based authorization
+- Implement role-based authorization (ongoing)

-- Persist roles in user registration
+- Persist roles in user registration (implemented)

-- Integrate Flyway for schema versioning
+- Integrate Flyway for schema versioning (roles table added)

 - Improve exception handling and logging

 - Set up CI/CD pipelines for automated builds and tests

-- **Create Dockerfile for containerizing the application**
+- Create Dockerfile for containerizing the application

-- **Add Kubernetes manifests for orchestration and deployment in a cluster**
+- Add Kubernetes manifests for orchestration and deployment in a cluster
 ---